praton1729/flow_idea_tracker/docs/README.md

 ## Idea listing
 - Then it will look for a dir named `ideas` in the `.flow` dir and if it is not present then it will ask to create it.
-- If the `ideas` dir is already present then it will display the oneline summary of all the ideas as a bullet list.
+- If the `ideas` dir is already present then it will display the one line summary of all the ideas as a bullet list.
 - Next it will give an option to select an idea number through a keyboard navigated selection.
 - Once an idea is selected the program will pass on the control of idea files to the idea parser.